 Not Persistent (Not P).
-Based on results obtained from various biodegradation studies which indicate rapid and ultimate biodegradation of medium-chain fatty acids, the organic components of all chemicals in this group are categorised as Not Persistent.
+Based on results obtained from various biodegradation studies which indicate rapid and ultimate biodegradation of straight-chain and iso-branched medium-chain fatty acids, the organic components of all chemicals in this group, except lead neodecanoate, are categorised as Not Persistent.